timotejroiko/discord.js-light/README.md

 ![The Impact of Caching](bench.png)

 As you can see, excessive caching can be very costly in terms of memory requirments, especially at scale, and unfortunately neither discord.js nor eris, the two most popular javascript libraries, provide a way to control or disable parts of their caching systems.
-This library attempts to fill this gap.
+The ability to selectively disable caches that your bot doesnt need can greatly reduce resource usage, so much that it becomes invaluable at scale.

-Some other projects such as `klasa-core` and `detritus` are also starting to offer the possibility of controlling or disabling their caching systems so be sure to check them out as well.
+More and more projects are being developed with such flexibility in mind, such as `klasa-core` and `detritus`, and this library brings this much needed caching flexibility to discord.js with as little side effects as possible.